 Delayed Diagnosis Claims

-A delay in diagnosis of a medical condition or illness can have a devastating impact on your life, especially if it results in a worse outcome for your health than could have been achieved with prompt diagnosis.
+A delay in the diagnosis of a medical condition or illness can have a devastating impact on your life, especially if it results in a worse outcome for your health than could have been achieved with prompt diagnosis.

-If you have seen your GP or health centre, or been to a hospital but you did not receive a diagnosis quickly and you suffered harm as a result, you may be entitled to make a delayed diagnosis compensation claim.
+If you have seen your GP or health centre, or been to a hospital, but you did not receive a diagnosis quickly and you suffered harm as a result, you may be entitled to make a delayed diagnosis compensation claim.

 Our delayed diagnosis expertise

-At Barcan+Kirby, we have experience representing clients who have received a delayed diagnosis and a successful track record of securing substantial compensation on their behalf.
+At Barcan and Kirby, we have experience representing clients who have received a delayed diagnosis and a successful track record of securing substantial compensation on their behalf.
 If you have had a late diagnosis which has resulted in a worsening of your condition, compensation can help you secure the assistance you need for the future.
 It can ensure you can have the medical treatment you need and compensate you for the pain and suffering you have experienced.

 Our leading delayed diagnosis solicitors represent clients across the UK from our offices in Bristol and the surrounding area in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.
+To speak to a member of our team about making a delayed diagnosis claim, call 0117 325 2929 or complete our online enquiry form.

 We understand how daunting it can be to make a legal claim, and we will ensure we provide you with the guidance and support you need.
-Our delayed diagnosis solicitors are friendly and approachable, and provide a high level of client service.
+Our solicitors are friendly and approachable, and provide a high level of client service.
 Our team will speak to you regularly to update you on case progress and discuss your delayed diagnosis claim.

 Can I make a delayed diagnosis claim?